 Alström Syndrome Europe

-This website is for medical professionals who want to find out more about Alström Syndrome.
-Alström Syndrome is a genetic disorder that can cause a set of conditions including vision problems (“Retinal Degeneration”), hearing loss, obesity, heart problems (“Cardiomyopathy”) and diabetes (due to insulin resistance) as well as other possible features.
+Alström Syndrome is an ultra-rare genetic disorder that can cause a set of conditions including vision problems including photophobia and nystagmus, hearing loss, obesity, heart and kidney problems, liver dysfunction and type 2 diabetes as well as other complexities.